-The difference is because for those who drink caffeine regularly, your body may be already used to it and thus, will react slightly less to the caffeine you put into your body.
+The difference is that for those who drink caffeine regularly, your body may be already used to it and thus, will react slightly less to the stimulant.

-To see how Red Bull compares with Monster, check out my other article which goes into a lot of detail on all of the differences between the two drinks.
+To see how Red Bull compares with Monster, check out my other article which goes into a lot of detail on all of the differences between the two beverages.

-If you prefer a cola flavor, you could try Red Bull's own Cola drink.
-It contains less caffeine than regular Red Bull, but may be worth considering.
+If you prefer a cola flavour, you could try Red Bull’s own Cola drink – contains less caffeine than regular Red Bull, but may be worth considering.

-Powdered energy drinks are also a great option, and they tend to be more convenient and also more affordable than a lot of the top energy drinks, but have the same great flavor and effectiveness:
+Powdered energy drinks are also a great option, and they tend to be more convenient and affordable than a lot of the top energy drinks, but have the same great flavour and effectiveness:

 REIZE contains less caffeine than most energy drinks, but it does contain plenty of other great energy-boosting ingredients that are healthy for you, such as 1000mg of taurine and 50mg of ginseng, plus plenty of B group vitamins.

-REIZE is a lot more convenient and versatile, since you can add all types of liquids to it - soda, hot water, cold water, flavored juice, it's up to you.
+REIZE is a lot more convenient and versatile since you can add all types of liquids to it – soda, hot water, cold water, flavoured juice, it’s up to you.

-REIZE ships right to your door for around $1 per drink, more affordable than most energy drinks on the market.
+REIZE ships right to your door for around $1 per drink!

 Give REIZE a try today and you might just find that you prefer it to other energy drinks.